christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Peer reviewed articles

 - Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
 With Mark Hallerberg.
-Forthcoming at *West European Politics*.
+2016. *West European Politics*.
+39(3).

 - Two Sword Lengths Apart: Credible commitment problems and physical violence in democratic national legislatures.
 Forthcoming at the *Journal of Peace Research*.